That was then: The Very First Resort Cabana

 The coral and coconut structure of the rooms, together with beach views and simple en suite facilities, not to mention the beautiful house reefs and turquoise lagoons, made for an unforgettable vacation.
 Soon afterwards, more tourists began arriving, this time from Sweden and Germany, and were now being transferred in the so-called ‘Cola Boat’ from Male’s small airport to Kurumba Village itself.
 Soon afterwards, tourism began to take larger steps around the country, and the rest is history.

-Since this iconic photograph was taken, Kurumba Maldives has been remodeled and refurbished several times, and is now a luxurious resort with bungalows, villas, a world-class spa, different restaurants, and boasting all the technological amenities one has come to expect from the Maldives experience.
+Since this iconic photograph was taken, Kurumba Maldives has been remodelled and refurbished several times, and is now a luxurious resort with bungalows, villas, a world-class spa, different restaurants, and boasting all the technological amenities one has come to expect from the Maldives experience.